2018ik/2018ik.github.io/_wiki/light.markdown

 ## Contrast to Introspection

 God's presence which issues in the light will spontaneously reveal the hidden things we must deal with.
 There is no need for introspection of the mind.
 We only need to deal with what is revealed directly by the light.
 We simply agree with what is exposed by the light.
 By confessing, we agree with and acknowledge what we see in God as light.

-## Blindness

-The absent of light is blindness.

-### Elisha

-Elisha struck the Syrians with blindness.
-The New Testament ministry to deal with the enemy is to make them blind, open their eyes, and give them a feast.

-### Saul of Tarsus

 ## Gospel